 University Settlement – America’s First Social Settlement

 Acknowledgement: Picture: Toynbee Hall circa 1902.
 Believed to be in the public domain (sourced from Wikimedia Commons and said to have been first published in The World Today Magazine April 1902.

 © Mark K. Smith 1999.

 How to cite this piece: Smith, M. K. (1999).
-‘University and social settlements, and social action centres’, the encyclopaedia of informal education. [www.infed.org/mobi/university-and-social-settlements.
+‘University and social settlements, and social action centres’, The encyclopedia of pedagogy and informal education. [www.infed.org/mobi/university-and-social-settlements.
 Retrieved: insert date].